Nikoo-Asadnejad/Chat-Component/README.md

-# Chat-Component
+# Online-Chat-App
-A reat component, using signalR for real time messaging
+A online chat application front end, implemented by react and signalR for real time messaging